Kidney, Ureter, and Bladder X-ray

 Why might I need a kidney, ureter, and bladder X-ray?

-The X-ray may be done to diagnose the cause of stomach pain.
-This can include things
+The X-ray may be done to diagnose the cause of belly (abdominal) pain.
+This can include

-There may be other reasons for your healthcare provider to recommend an X-ray.
+Your healthcare provider may have other reasons to recommend an X-ray.

 What are the risks of a kidney, ureter, and bladder X-ray?